Part 8: Surprise!

 “Go and get your husband,” Jesus told her.
 17 “I don’t have a husband,” the woman replied.
 Jesus said, “You’re right!
 You don’t have a husband— 18 for you have had five husbands, and you aren’t even married to the man you’re living with now.
 You certainly spoke the truth!”
 John 4:16-18 (NLT)

 Next God allowed this nameless woman, who was perhaps one of the village’s most despised inhabitants, to bring the entire village to faith in Christ.
 What a shock that God would do that!
 His disciples wondered that Jesus would even talk with a woman because that is something Jewish rabbis did not do.
-What a total shock that an entire Samaritan village would acknowledge Jesus’ messianic claims, something no Jewish village had ever done!
+What a total shocking surprise that an entire Samaritan village would acknowledge Jesus’ messianic claims, something no Jewish village had ever done!

 As we go through our day, are we looking for unexpected God opportunities to speak to people?

-John 4:35 promises us that there are people all around us who are ready to respond to the gospel, thanks to the unseen work of the Holy Spirit going on in the background.
-The harvest is ready because God is always at work.
-The question is whether he can find co-laborers to join him.
+The above verse promises us that there are people all around us who are ready to respond to the gospel, thanks to the unseen work of the Holy Spirit going on in the background.

 If not us, then who?
 Let’s ask the Lord to open our eyes to see the harvest and give us divine appointments with those whose hearts are open to God.
 Who knows what may happen?
 We may experience our own version of “Surprise!”